bhagya88/Bookclub_React/README.md

 ### Overview

-This is a SPA (Single Page App) to help manage the logistics of running a neighborhood bookclub.
+This is a single page app to help manage the logistics of running a neighborhood book club.
+The members take turns to host the book club events.
+The main functionality includes registering to become a member, adding events, books, rsvp to events, rating books and posting news.

-Main functionality includes a member profile, news posts, description of events, and a book list of chosen books the club has read.

-It is designed to be socially interactive allowing members rights to create and read posts.

 ### Demo
 [Click to view Demo](https://goto-forum.herokuapp.com/)